babak4/OneMillionDocs/README.md

 ### TL;DR ###
 Oracle can handle the workload described in this test, faster than MongoDB.

+**Update (02-APR-19)**:
+- Adding a stand-alone Python application (See ferraform/files/loader)
+- Adding GCP Terraform implementation (based on a custom CentOS7/Python3.7.2 image) which runs the tests (using the Python app) *locally* inside the DB nodes.

 **Update**: Kafka (single node broker with ZERO configuration changes compared to the <a href="https://kafka.apache.org/quickstart">Apache Kafka Quickstart Guide</a> proved to be 3X faster than any of the other data stores.
 Details coming up, soon.

 ### Note ###